prireds174/object-avengers-hw/README.md

 1. Fork and Clone this repository
 2. create a file called `the_avengers.js`
-3. Complete the prompts below and submit your deliverable
+3. Complete the prompts below and submit your deliverable by making a pull request on this repository

 ---

 ## Iron Man

-Given the folowing object...
+Copy and paste the folowing at the top of your `the_avengers.js`

 ```javascript
 const ironMan = {